 After years of travel, I'm perched now on Orcas Island, a saddle-shaped speck off the Washington coast, in the rain-soaked Pacific Northwest of the United States.
 For some years I lived in Bali, another rainy, water-bound bit of land unperturbed by continental throb, adrift in its own seasonal rhythms.
 I returned to the States with a new-found appreciation for citizenship, and for the Northern nature of these bones.

 Home and a studio these days on a saddle-shaped speck in the Salish Sea.
 Left to my own ways, I make for the joy, grounding and wonderment of it.
-My work wafts between the ongoing series, pieces by commission, and the design and application of environmentally healthy interior finishes.
+My work wafts between the ongoing series of the time, pieces by commission, and design/build projects.

 This oscillation serves up fresh energy, creative challenges and discoveries that readily feed back and forth.
-And it does this soul good to balance out the solitude with the call and response of working on projects that entail a wide range of people and architectural spaces.
+And it does this soul good to balance out the solitude of the studio with the call and response of working on projects that entail a wide range of people and architectural spaces.

 My practice in creating light-emitting sculpture integrates a love of materials developed over several decades: paper, wood, metal, natural oils and resins, beeswax and a variety of pigments.

 There’s a great deal to be said for showing up for a soul-nourishing practice over a substantial arc of life.
 The experience of all those periods of intensive focus on particular mediums, including photography, furniture making, architectural coloring, natural/green finishes, woodworking, building, and sculpting is availble now, making much room for free-form imagining.